+Good distribution and

-- Good distribution and servicing of infrastructure systems throughout the city and county will serve the - Community facilities and programs respond to the needs of vulnerable populations.
+- servicing of infrastructure systems throughout the city and county will serve the population equitably. - Community facilities and programs respond to the needs of vulnerable populations. - Community facilities meet the needs of people of all ages and abilities.